5eh/LOCALE/packages/xcm/README.md

 ## Our Struggles

 1. Getting the right binaries
-    Oak Collar - We submitted a [Issue](https://github.com/OAK-Foundation/xcm-demo/issues/113) to the Repo
+    Oak Collator - Check the 2 [issues](https://github.com/OAK-Foundation/xcm-demo/issues/113) we have submitted to OAK Network repos
     Moonbeam - Moonbeam binary only showed runtime.
 Tried compiling the source code.
 It failed.
-Next version worked smoothly had downloadable binary.
-It worked.
+Next version worked smoothly and had downloadable binary, which worked.
-   After finding all correct version, zombienet spawn up. 🥳
+   After finding all the correct versions, zombienet spawn up. 🥳

 2. How to work with Zobmienet
    We had to modified the provided [moonbase.toml](https://github.com/OAK-Foundation/OAK-blockchain/blob/master/zombienets/turing/moonbase.toml) file to our local binaries.